How to Choose the Best Chainsaw Gloves For You

 Cons

-• High visibility Stretch spandex back provides exceptionally dexterity and breathability; Chainsaw stopper fabric patches inside the back of left hand for extra cut resistance, protection to the EN381-7 standard, class 1,20 m/s
+- CHAINSAW STOPPER PATCH - Chainsaw stopper fabric patches inside the back of the left hand, for extra cut resistance and protection to the EN381-7 standard, class 1.20 m/s;

 Husqvarna Functional Saw Protection Gloves